 About the structure and biological function of Gb3

 Structure.
-Gb3 globoside lipids (globo-triaosylceramides, ceramide trihexosides, antigen CD77, or Gb3) are a type of globosides, a subclass of glycosphingolipids.
+Gb3 globoside lipids (globo-triaosylceramides, ceramide trihexosides, or antigen CD77) belong to the group of globosides within the sphingolipids.
 Their structure consists of a ceramide backbone linked to a neutral oligosaccharide unit made of three sugar molecules.
 The ceramide backbone contains two hydrocarbon chains: a long-chain base which is linked to a fatty acid via an amide bond.
 The fatty acid and the long-chain base can be of variable length, hydroxylated, and contain double bonds.

 Function.
 Gb3 globosides specifically interact with the cellular “death receptor” FasR.
 When paired to a Gb3, FasR transduces a cell death signal derived from activation of the caspase-8 cascade.
 A genetic defect in the enzyme alpha-galactosidase leads to accumulation of Gb3, causing Fabry’s disease, a lysosomal storage disease.
 Further, Gb3 are a component of the cell membrane where they bind to Shigatoxins facilitating their entry into cells.